amunizp/LinuxOutlawsFeedback/LinuxOutlawsFeedback.md

 goodbye and create a book out of the feedback I sent you.
 Given it was so long.
 But how about if everybody added to it all the letters they can find and make a really big book.
-Something with the show notes as an introduction for chapters and maybe some notes of whay you remember.
+Something with the show notes as an introduction for chapters and maybe some notes of what you remember.
 Hell, maybe you can try to do an xkcd thing and publish it.
 See what happens.

 Anyway I will try to put this in the gitorius so people can add to it fork or whatever.
-Frankly I do not know the first thin.
+Frankly I do not know the first thing.
 Would suggest following the recomendation on LinuxVoice and write it on Markdown so that it can be ported to TeX, ODF, HTML and such.
 But as some might judge by the document I do not know the first thing about MarkDown.